UoB-COMSM0166/2025-group-20/README.md

   </div>

   <h3> Quantative Evaluation: NASA TLX </h3>
 One of our primary goals was to design a game that was accessible to both casual and experienced users.
 As a result, we analysed the two levels of difficulty within our game.
-In Easy Mode, the user still needed to slice the fruit in the correct recipe order, but the slice patterns and the bombs were scrapped.
-In Hard Mode, the bombs and the slice patterns were re-introduced.
+In Ninja Mode, the user still needed to slice the fruit in the correct recipe order, but the slice patterns and the bombs were scrapped.
+In Samurai Mode, the bombs and the slice patterns were re-introduced.
 We aimed for a noticeable increase in challenge between modes, as research shows this boosts player enjoyment (Alexander et al., 2013) but without significantly increasing frustration.

 We collected data using the NASA Task Load Index (TLX) from a group of diverse age ranges, and with differing experience in playing video games.
 We chose the NASA TLX as it's been shown to be highly reliable for assessing game difficulty (Hart & Staveland, 1988; Ramkumar et al., 2016; Seyderhelm & Blackmore, 2023).
 We determined that using the raw TLX scores would be easier and faster to administer, and studies reported back mixed results for raw vs. weighted TLX scores (Hart (2006)).

-The bar chart shows a notable increase in overall workload from Easy to Hard mode: an expected and desirable outcome.
+The bar chart shows a notable increase in overall workload from Ninja to Samurai mode: an expected and desirable outcome.
 These results validated our game objectives - we wanted to create an engaging learning curve to interest first-time players and long-term gamers.

 <p align="center">
   <img src="project-report-images/NASA-TLX-Load-Index-Bar-Chart.png" width="60%"><br>